mtth-bfft/libiris/docs/03-security-primitives/windows.md

 4. Is there at least one restricted SID in the DACL?
 If so, do an access check with restricted SIDs only.
 If it fails, deny access
 5. For each ACE in the DACL, if the trustee SID is the user or is held and enabled in the token groups, apply the ACE's action to the ACE's access mask

-# Windows Sandboxing Primitives
+# Sandboxing Mechanisms

-## Discretionary Access Control overview

 ## Jobs

+## Restricted Tokens

 ## Windowing system isolation

-## Restricted Tokens

 ## AppContainers